Become a Self-Love Scholar With Our Brief History of Masturbation

 It's up for debate among the anthropologists about whether this ancestral erotica was designed to titillate, or to celebrate fertility, but we like to think this was the earliest version of a foil-wrapped top shelf magazine.

 It wasn't just the artwork, either.
-A 7-inch stone phallus, thought to be the world's oldest dildo, was found in a cave in Germany in 2005, and, at 28,000 years old, it could well have belonged to a young Carol Vorderman.
-Ahem.
+A 7-inch stone phallus, thought to be the world's oldest dildo, was found in a cave in Germany in 2005, and is around 28,000 years old.

 Though those famous orgies may have been somewhat overplayed, there's no denying that the Classical world loved a bit of chicken-choking.
 According to graffiti found on the walls of Pompeii, Roman men would use their left hand to masturbate.